0224 222 0 777

 • Rheumatic diseases such as rheumatoid arthritis,

-• Hypothyroidism (underactive thyroid gland),
+• Hypothyroidism (an underactive thyroid gland),

 • Mass formation in the carpal tunnel,